Official UK Government Partner

 They are also given further tutor guidance which covers the following points:

-• They are not responsible for the physical welfare of the vulnerable adult, for example, a tutor cannot restrain a learner having a meltdown.
+• They are not responsible for the physical welfare of the child, for example, a tutor cannot restrain a learner having a meltdown.

 • All communication MUST be through a parent/carer or alternative provision lead.